bsid24082/Agriculture_Data-Analytics_Project/README.md

 *Usage Guidelines:*

 - *Crop Recommendation:*
-  - Input parameters such as soil type, temperature, etc., to receive personalized crop recommendations.
+  - Input parameters such as N, P, and K levels to receive personalized crop recommendations.

 - *Data Analysis:*
   - Explore historical trends and insights through the provided dashboard.